thomaseding/mtg-pure/README.md

 Haskell language options:
 - Safe
 - NoIncoherentInstances
+- NoOverlappingInstances (todo)
 - NoTemplateHaskell
 - NoUndecidableInstances

 Model goals:
 - Pure data modelling of cards as a type-safe DSL.
 - Card model is a deep embedding.
-- Card model is algebraic.
+- Card model is algebraic and recursive.
-- Cards that type-check are valid cards.
+- Cards type-check if and only if they are valid cards.
 (Barring a few exceptions such as bottom(⊥) appearing in card definitions.)
 - Card model is expressive enough to replicate its souce code through introspection.

 Engine goals: